shenwei356/perfect-bioinformatic-tools/README.md

       For example, some standard libraries in Python 3.10 have compatibility problems.
 - **Providing sample data**.

-Recommended
+Recommended to provide all ways:

-- Supporting Conda/Pip
+- **Supporting Conda/Pip**.
+IMO, this should be a mandatory requirement for ready-for-publication tools.
-    - Automatically installing dependencies
+    - Automatically installing all dependencies
-- Providing static-linked executable binary files for multiple operating systems/platforms.
+- **Providing static-linked executable binary files** for multiple operating systems/platforms.
 Some tools written in C++ are difficult to compile from source, and dynamic-linked binaries often fail to run in clusters with older libraries.
-- Compiling from source.
-Some servers might have rare CPU or operating systems, users need to compile from source.
+- **Compiling from source**.
+Some servers might have rare CPUs or operating systems, users have to compile from source.

 ## Documentation